What Fractional Recruiting actually is

 Fractional Recruiting is a flat monthly subscription that gives a small or medium business an embedded recruiting function without the cost of a full-time recruiter or the per-hire gamble of a contingency agency.
 The work happens inside the client's hiring process, not outside of it.
 The fee does not change when a role gets filled, when two roles get filled in the same month, or when a role takes longer than expected.

 Most SMB owners think they have two options when hiring gets hard.
-Option one is what we call the Agency Casino: pay a contingency firm twenty to thirty percent of first-year salary per hire, knowing you can spin the wheel multiple times before landing a fit, and knowing each spin costs more than the last.
-Option two is Full-Time Overhead: hire a recruiter onto payroll at $80,000 to $120,000 a year, plus benefits, plus the question of what they do during the quarters you are not hiring.
+Option one is paying $15,000, $20,000, or more per hire knowing that if the person leaves at month five you are out that fee.
+Option two is hiring a recruiter onto payroll at $80,000 to $120,000 a year, plus benefits, plus the question of what they do during the quarters you are not hiring.
 Fractional Recruiting is the third option, and for businesses between roughly ten and two hundred employees, it is usually the right one.

 The three options, side by side